 I would like to give you the accounts of these events in chronological order, mainly based on the research of Hungarian historian Szibler Gábor.
 At times, I am going to rely on the excellent work of Szerecz Miklós as well.
-Please note, that I am going to use the Eastern name order for Hungarian names where the family names come first.
+Please note, that I am going to use the Oriental name order for Hungarian names where the family names come first.

 After the fights of Hunyadi János in the 15th century and the wars of Sultan Suleiman in the 16th century, this conflict caused the greatest suffering and destruction to the Habsburg-ruled Kingdom of Hungary and the freshly born Principality of Transylvania.
 Only the devastation caused by the reconquest-wars of Hungary after 1684 can perhaps surpass it.

 Here is my article about ethnic changes due to the Ottoman wars in Hungary:

 However, only God knows how much blood was shed and how many people were enslaved or wiped out between the “peaceful” periods of major wars, during the “small war” that was raging ceaselessly along the 1,000-mile-long Borderland that separated the Christian and the Muslim world since the beginning of the 15th century.
 Here is my short writing about this Borderland:

 The origin of the name

 The war in concern raging between the Habsburgs and the Ottoman Empire took place at the turn of the 16th-17th century and it is also called the Long War.
 Later on, there were more “long wars” in history, our historians try to distinguish this particular one and call it the 15-Year-War.